 At the heart of Bloomsburg University's Honors College is an interdisciplinary, experiential, academic curriculum.

-Highlighted by small, discussion-based honors classes and experiential activities in and outside the classroom, you'll also have unparalleled student-driven research opportunities with dedicated faculty mentors, unique study abroad experiences, and the chance to hone your leadership skills while rolling up your sleeves to make a difference.
+Highlighted by small, discussion-based honors classes and experiential activities in and outside the classroom, you'll also have unparalleled student-driven research opportunities with dedicated faculty mentors and the chance to hone your leadership skills while rolling up your sleeves to make a difference.

 As an Honors student, you'll be required to complete five Honors courses (15 credits) that will prepare you for active, interdisciplinary learning.
 Offered across a variety of core disciplines, these seminar-style, discussion-based classes will jumpstart your undergraduate experience as you learn to explore ideas in and outside of your chosen field and personal experience.

 You'll be asked to think critically and creatively, collaborate across difference, and participate in co-curricular activities that will take you out of the classroom and into the lab, museum, archeological site, you name it!
 These courses will count toward your General Education requirements, and, if you're like many Honors students, you'll complete them by the end of your sophomore year.

 At the beginning of your junior year (or even sometimes in the second semester of your sophomore year), you'll begin your required Honors capstone project.
 Under the guidance of an Honors faculty member, you'll craft a proposal for a substantive project of your choosing that you will complete over the course of three semesters.